Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 What are the Causes of Rheumatoid Arthritis?
 (Etiology)

 - Rheumatoid Arthritis (RA) occurs when the body immune system attacks the synovial membranes that surround the joints.
 The resulting inflammation that occurs due an abnormal immune response, causes thickening of the synovial membranes (joint linings)

 - Prolonged inflammation may cause damage to the cartilages and bones of the joint.
 Due to this, the surrounding tendons and ligaments that hold the joint in place are weakened and stretched, slowly causing the joint to lose its alignment and structure

 - Some individuals are more prone to infections than others.
-Research has shown that this may be due to the presence of certain type of genes in them.
+Research has shown that this may be due to the presence of certain types of genes in them.
 Infections with certain viruses and bacteria may trigger the development of Rheumatoid Arthritis

 - Hence, it has been suggested, that individuals with such genes may have a higher risk of developing RA.
-Research is currently being undertaken to understand better, the genetic risks involved in this autoimmune disorder
+Research is currently being undertaken to understand better the genetic risks involved in this autoimmune disorder

 What are the Signs and Symptoms of Rheumatoid Arthritis?